 Writing documentation with Doctave

-So far, we have setup our account, downloaded the desktop app, and setup our first project.
+So far, we've setup our account, downloaded the desktop app, and setup our first project.
+Let's take a very high level look at how you write documentation with Doctave.

 - A preview of what your documentation will look like once published

-- Warn you of potential issues, such as broken links, or syntax errors
+- Warnings of potential issues, such as broken links or syntax errors

 The actual writing of your documentation is done with an editor of your choice.
 Whenever you make a change in your editor, the Doctave desktop app will immediately update to reflect the changes.

-For example, if you create a page under introduction/getting-started.md
+As an example, if you create a page under:

 Navigation